dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 #### Accessing Pelorus dashboard

-To view the Pelorus measurements we need to gain access to its' Grafana dasboard.
+To view the Pelorus measurements we need to gain access to its' Grafana dashboard.
 To get the URL of the Grafana dashboard use the following command:
 ```shell
 $ oc get route grafana-route --namespace pelorus -o=go-template='https://{{.spec.host | printf "%s\n" }}'
 ```

-In the Grafana dasboard navigate to **search** and select **"pelorus ➔ Software Delivery Performance - By App"**.
+In the Grafana dashboard navigate to **search** and select **"pelorus ➔ Software Delivery Performance - By App"**.
 An empty dashboard without any measurements should be presented.
 That is expected, because we did not deploy our sample application yet!

 ![pelorus_dashboard_no_data](../img/pelorus-dashboard-no-data.png)